C2FO/fast-csv/README.md

 ### Validating

-You can validate each row in the csv by providing a validate handler.
+You can validate each row in the CSV by providing a validate handler.
 If a row is invalid then a `data-invalid` event will be emitted with the row and the index.

 ```javascript